← All posts

 The most common failure here is a candidate who can do the work but can't describe it crisply.
 The recruiter is listening for whether you can summarize your own experience in a way that survives being written down.
 If you ramble for four minutes about your last project without landing on what you owned and what the outcome was, the recruiter now has to invent that summary for you later, and they will do it less well than you would.

 An above-the-bar recruiter screen sounds like someone who already knows their own story.
 You can name your scope, name the level you're targeting, and connect your background to the role without being walked there.
 Treat this call as the first draft of your hiring packet, because functionally that's what it is.
+The same four dimensions show up in any recruiter screen, Google's version just carries further downstream.

 The phone screen is usually one or two 45-minute coding interviews.
 Most of that time tests General Cognitive Ability through a problem you haven't seen, which is the point.
 Google's interviewers are explicitly trained to weight how you approach an unfamiliar problem over whether you produce a memorized optimal solution.
 GCA, in Google's own framing, is problem-solving on novel ground.
+Google learned this the hard way.
+Laszlo Bock, Google's former Senior Vice President of People Operations, told The New York Times in 2013 that "brainteasers are a complete waste of time.
+They don't predict anything.
+They serve primarily to make the interviewer feel smart."
+What replaced them is structured problem-solving on unfamiliar ground, scored against a rubric.

 The reviewer is filling in a rubric, and the rubric has more rows than "did they solve it."
 They're scoring how you clarified the problem, how you reasoned about tradeoffs, whether your code was correct and clean, and whether you communicated while you worked.
 A candidate who silently writes a perfect solution scores worse on communication than one who talks through a slightly slower approach clearly.
 We cover the mechanics of that in the technical interview preparation guide, and the pattern holds doubly at Google because the interviewer has to reconstruct your thinking in writing afterward.
 If you didn't say it out loud, it didn't happen as far as the packet is concerned.